 You can listen to Prince Harry's podcast in full here:

 Here at Haelan we also understand that is ok not to be ok...and that it is also ok to put your head above the parapet and let people know you're not ok....and even more than that it is also very ok to seek support to help you understand why you're not always ok.
-If this resonates with you, please be in touch with us to find out how our therapies including Transformational Coaching and Equine Facilitated Coaching can help support you too.
+If this resonates with you, please be in touch with us to find out how we can support you by booking in for a FREE Consultation with us HERE.